-As used in this Annual Report, references to the "Company," "Propanc," "we," "our," and "us" refer to Propanc Biopharma, Inc. and its consolidated subsidiary, unless otherwise indicated.
-In addition, references to our "financial statements" are to our consolidated financial statements included elsewhere in this Annual Report except as the context otherwise requires.
+As used in this Annual Report on Form 10-K, references to the "Company," "Propanc," "we," "our," and "us" refer to Propanc Biopharma, Inc. and its consolidated subsidiary, unless otherwise indicated.
+In addition, references to our "financial statements" are to our consolidated financial statements included elsewhere in this Annual Report on Form 10-K except as the context otherwise requires.

 We prepare our consolidated financial statements in United States dollars and in accordance with generally accepted accounting principles as applied in the United States, ("U.S. GAAP").
-In this Annual Report, references to "\$" and "dollars" are to United States dollars.
+In this Annual Report on Form 10-K, references to "\$" and "dollars" are to United States dollars.